 The Council remains determined to uphold fair and equal process for Māori in relation to CFRT funding in this district and in all others.

-Full meeting of NZ Maori Council will convene in October 2014.
-Venue and Date to...
+Full meeting of the NZ Maori Council will convene in November 2014.
+Date: 8-9 No...
 Read More